Day Trading For Beginners: 10 Steps To Start

 Here are ten steps that will definitely help any beginner trader get on the right track.

-A stock – also referred to as a share – is something that shows some part of ownership in a company.
+A stock, also referred to as a share, shows some part of ownership in a company.
 When you purchase a stock, you are, in essence, buying a small percentage of a company.

-The term "stock market" is usually referring to one of the major indexes of the stock market.
+The term "stock market" usually refers to one of the major indexes of the stock market.
 The NASDAQ Composite, Dow Jones Industrial Average, and S&P 500 are the major indexes in the United States.

 While most food markets invite all to come and buy, the stock market is a little different.
 You can only buy stocks through a licensed broker.
 A stockbroker basically buys a stock on your behalf, at your request.

 They provide you with a platform and tools to make the trades.
 Usually, a broker makes their money by charging you a commission for every trade you place.
 Most brokers now, however, offer no commission trading.

 This means you can trade most stocks for free without being charged.
-These brokers can make money in other ways through lending money, and through different types of trades that still have commissions.
+These brokers can make money in other ways, like lending money from some types of trades that still have commissions.

 There are designated times that you can buy and sell in the American stock market, called the New York Stock Exchange (NYSE).